 In this video we are going to be dealing with common argument types.
 Now what I mean by that is not the weaken or strengthen kind of arguments, but the actual arguments these weaken, strengthen, etc., questions.
 That is, there are premises, followed by a conclusion.
 And inbetween, so to speak, there are these unstated assumptions.
-Show Transcript
+Read full transcript

 And these unstated assumptions fall into common categories, and that's what I call the common argument types.
 For instance, there is cause and effect, statistical and analogy.
 This type of reasoning accounts for many of the different types of assumptions that you will come across.
 Now let's start with the cause and effect to give you a better sense of what I mean.

 Starting with a school employed an online learning course for its math classes.
 After using the course for one year, teachers reported an increase in standardized test scores.
 So the assumption here is that X caused Y. There's a clear cause and effect.
 X being the online learning course, Y being the increase in test scores.

 Now the reason that there are holes here in this argument is because something else could cause y.
 That is z could cause y.
 What could z be?
 Well perhaps the school hired all new teachers that year for it's math class, or mostly new teachers.

 Therefore the teachers themselves could be responsible for the increase in test scores.
 Not to say that the online learning course has no functionality, but in general there could be another factor.
 So cause and effect is quite common when you come across the assumptions that an argument makes.